Dietary supplement: Adulteration, contamination and mislabeling

 Over the period 2008 to 2011, the Government Accountability Office (GAO) of the United States received 6,307 reports of health problems (identified as adverse events) from use of dietary supplements containing a combination of ingredients in manufactured vitamins, minerals or other supplement products, with 92% of tested herbal supplements containing lead and 80% containing other chemical contaminants.
 Using undercover staff, the GAO also found that supplement retailers intentionally engaged in "unequivocal deception" to sell products advertised with baseless health claims, particularly to elderly consumers.
 Consumer Reports also reported unsafe levels of arsenic, cadmium, lead and mercury in several protein powder products.
 The Canadian Broadcasting Corporation (CBC) reported that protein spiking, i.e., the addition of amino acids to manipulate protein content analysis, was common.
 Many of the companies involved challenged CBC's claim.

-A 2013 study on herbal supplements found that many products were of low quality, one third did not contain the active ingredient(s) claimed, and one third contained unlisted substances.
-In a genetic analysis of herbal supplements, 78% of samples contained animal DNA that was not identified as an ingredient on the product labels.
 In some botanical products, undeclared ingredients were used to increase the bulk of the product and reduce its cost of manufacturing, while potentially violating certain religious and/or cultural limitations on consuming animal ingredients, such as cow, buffalo or deer.
 In 2015, the New York Attorney General (NY-AG) identified four major retailers with dietary supplement products that contained fraudulent and potentially dangerous ingredients, requiring the companies to remove the products from retail stores.
 According to the NY-AG, only about 20% of the herbal supplements tested contained the plants claimed.
 The methodology used by the NY-AG was disputed.
 The test involves looking for DNA fragments from the plants named as the dietary supplement ingredients in the products.
 One scientist said that it was possible that the extraction process used to create the supplements removed or destroyed all DNA.
 This, however, would not explain the presence of DNA from plants such as rice or wheat, that were not listed as ingredients.

 A study of dietary supplements sold between 2007 and 2016 identified 776 that contained unlisted pharmaceutical drugs, many of which could interact with other medications and lead to hospitalization.
 86% of the adulterated supplements were marketed for weight loss and sexual performance, with many containing prescription erectile dysfunction medication.
 Muscle building supplements were contaminated with anabolic steroids that can lead to health complications affecting the kidney, the heart, and cause gynecomastia.
 Multiple bodybuilding products also contained antidepressants and antihistamines.
 Despite these findings, fewer than half of the adulterated supplements were recalled.